joaolucas2012/joaolucas2012/README.md

 - 🎓 &nbsp; I’m currently studying Information Systems at Federal University of Itajubá (UNIFEI)

-- 🌱 &nbsp; I’m constantly learning and improving my skills in Javascript, Html, CSS and React. 👨‍💻
+- 🌱 &nbsp; I’m constantly learning and improving my skills in React JS and Typescript. 👨‍💻

 - ✍️ &nbsp; In my free time I record and edit videos for Youtube and learn about digital marketing as a hobby.